Sunday, May 31, 2009

 after some research, i discovered it's a quotation.

 A more succinct example of the flexibility the word is its use as almost every word in a sentence.
 The phrase "Fuck you, you fucking fuck!" is a memorable quote from the movie Blue Velvet from 1986, and is still used today as heard in Strapping Young Lad's "You Suck" from their 2006 album The New Black.
-Another example is, "Fuck the fucking fuckers!"
+Another example is, "Fuck the fucking fuckers!"and i also learned many other things. wikipedia is so weird.

 also, on friends, when ross tells isabella rossellini he's a big fan of hers, he goes "blue velvet! woohoo!" i'm just saying.